Fixed: IRQL_NOT_LESS_OR_EQUAL Stop Code in Windows 11/10/8/7

 In computing, IRQL stands for "Interrupt Request Level".
 It is a priority level assigned to each device connected to a computer system that determines how much priority the device has to access system resources.
 The higher the IRQL level, the more priority a device has to perform its tasks.
 IRQL is used by the operating system to manage and prioritize system resources and to prevent conflicts between different devices and drivers.

-What is the root cause of IRQL_NOT_LESS_OR_EQUAL?
 The causes of the IRQL_NOT_LESS_OR_EQUAL error can vary, but some of the most common reasons include outdated or incompatible drivers, faulty hardware, and corrupt system files.
 In some cases, the error may be caused by a virus or malware infection.
 The most common ones are:

 • Faulty hardware: This error can be caused by faulty hardware components such as a failing hard drive, memory module, or graphics card.